kaharez/lawcodes/2-civil-code/book-4-property/chapter-3-co-ownership/article-03-rights-and-obligations-of-co-owners.md

 5. Decisions concerning the administration and ordinary use of the property require the consent of a majority of co-owners representing more than half of the shares.

 6. Decisions concerning extraordinary administration, substantial alteration, or acts of disposition require:
-    a. the unanimous consent of all co-owners; or
+    (a) the unanimous consent of all co-owners; or
-    b. judicial authorisation upon petition of co-owners representing a majority of the shares, where refusal by other co-owners is unreasonable.
+    (b) judicial authorisation upon petition of co-owners representing a majority of the shares, where refusal by other co-owners is unreasonable.

 7. A co-owner may not make alterations to the property without the consent of the other co-owners, unless the alteration is necessary for preservation or maintenance.